datarobot/pic2vec/README.md

 * If checking predictions on a separate test set (such as on Kaggle), the filesystem needs to sort filepaths consistently with the sorting of the test set labels.
 The order in the CSV (whether generated automatically or passed in) will be considered the canonical order for the feature vectors.

-The featurizer can only process .png, .jpeg, or .bmp image files– any other images will be left out of the featurization.
+The featurizer can only process .png, .jpeg, or .bmp image files.
+Any other images will be left out of the featurization by being represented by zero vectors in the image batch.

 ## Quick Start